Globalyceum » 2017 » Globalyceum Unit Exam 2

 Why is the US Census the most accurate survey of the American people?

-A. Because is has the best statisticians.
+A. Because is has the highest level of sampling--in the tens of thousands.

 B. Because it surveys every American citizen.

-C. Because it uses the same, full-proof questions every ten years.
+D. Because it uses the same, full-proof questions every ten years.

 Question #49